dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

 ### Xcode

 🚀Next, let's check to make sure the app still compiles and builds properly.
-You can do this by running `yarn ios` (the equivalent of `expo start`) from the terminal to launch a simulator, but let's do this through Xcode the first time so we can easily catch any errors.
+You can do this by running `npm run ios` (the equivalent of `expo start`) from the terminal to launch a simulator, but let's do this through Xcode the first time so we can easily catch any errors.

 🚀In your `ios` folder, open the `.xcworkspace` file (**not** `.xcodeproj`) in Xcode.